 Facebook seems to be by far the best place to promote yourself, your product and find interested people.
 However, the so-called self-promotion is forbidden in most of the larger Tarot groups, and generally, there is a quite unfriendly attitude when comes to indie cardmakers.
 It is not only my experience, but several fellow cardmakers have encountered difficulties, have been bullied and eventually banned and expelled from different groups.
 We supposed not to speak out loud, it is not considered “politically correct”, but statistically women and Americans have considerably better chances to succeed than any men from other parts of the world.

-Not being US resident has other considerable disadvantages.
-For instance, I have chosen to work with a San Francisco based, world-famous American company.
+Not being a US resident has other considerable disadvantages.
+For instance, I have chosen to work with a world-famous Hong Kong-based company.
 They use edge-cutting technology, and use much as it is possible environment-friendly materials.
 They have prices both in US Dollar and EURO, but their US Dollar prices are significantly more advantageous.
 On the other hand, the vast majority of my customers are also Americans.
 As a consequence, it seemed logical to work with US Dollars.
 To have a US Dollar bank account with a credit card attached to that bank account in Europe, and especially in Romania is complicated and proved to be highly expensive.

 Just one more observation regarding the larger Tarot Facebook groups.
 Some of these groups claim to have 10, 20 or 30 thousand members.
 However, at a closer look, you will notice that rarely one post has more than 100 likes, and generally speaking, active members are considerably few.